Become A Peer Advisor

 - Would you like all of this to count toward academic credit?

-Central Academic Advising (CAA) is interested in helping you grow in your ability to help others, to become a better communicator, problem solver, and student by joining our advising team.
+Office of Academic Advising is interested in helping you grow in your ability to help others, to become a better communicator, problem solver, and student by joining our advising team.

 As an undergraduate Peer Advisor, you will meet with ISU students in a one-on-one setting and help them with class scheduling, planning their degree, exploring majors, and answering a number of academic-related questions.
 You will also gain insight about the university and your own major.